Rock Springs, Bosque County, Texas: History

+Rock Springs also went by the name The Colony and was the only predominantly black community in the county.

 Geography

-Rock Springs was located on Farm to Market Road 1367 in south-central Bosque County near the McLennan County line.
+Rock Springs was located on Farm to Market Road 1367 in south-central Bosque County, near the McLennan County line.

 Education

 James Sadler was an educator and built a school on his land grant.
 Today, Rock Springs is located within the Cranfills Gap Independent School District.